theshikharpurwar/rock-paper-scissor/README.md

-This JavaScript file is the core of a simple Rock, Paper, Scissors game.
-Here's a brief overview of how it works:
+This JavaScript file forms the foundation of a basic Rock, Paper, Scissors game.
+Here's a quick rundown of its operation:

-1. **Score Keeping**: The game keeps track of the number of wins, losses, and ties.
-The score is stored in the local storage of the browser, allowing the score to persist across multiple sessions.
+Score Tracking: The game records the count of victories, defeats, and draws.
+The score is saved in the browser's local storage, enabling it to be maintained over several sessions.

-2. **Gameplay**: The `playGame` function is the main function that handles the game logic.
-It takes in a player's move (rock, paper, or scissors) and compares it to the computer's move, which is determined by the `pickComputerMove` function (not shown in the provided code).
-The game follows the standard rules of Rock, Paper, Scissors:
+Game Mechanics: The playGame function is the primary function that manages the game rules.
+It accepts a player's choice (rock, paper, or scissors) and contrasts it with the computer's choice, which is chosen by the pickComputerMove function (not included in the provided code).
+The game adheres to the conventional Rock, Paper, Scissors rules:

-    - Rock beats Scissors
+Rock overcomes Scissors
-    - Scissors beat Paper
+Scissors cut Paper
-    - Paper beats Rock
+Paper covers Rock

-3. **Results**: The result of each game (win, loss, or tie) is determined based on the player's move and the computer's move.
-The result is then stored in the `result` variable.
+Outcomes: The outcome of each round (win, loss, or draw) is decided based on the player's choice and the computer's choice.
+The outcome is then saved in the result variable.

-Please note that the `updateScoreElement` and `pickComputerMove` functions are not shown in the provided code.
-The `updateScoreElement` function is presumably responsible for updating the user interface with the current score, and the `pickComputerMove` function is presumably responsible for determining the computer's move.
+Please be aware that the updateScoreElement and pickComputerMove functions are not included in the provided code.
+The updateScoreElement function is likely in charge of refreshing the user interface with the current score, and the pickComputerMove function is likely in charge of selecting the computer's move